 Check the Show viewer toolbar box to display the AXIS Media Control (AMC) or the QuickTime viewer toolbar under the video image in your browser.

-The administrator can disable the installation of the H.264 decoder included with AMC.
+The administrator can disable the installation of the H.264, MPEG-4, and AAC decoders included with AMC.
 This is used to prevent the installation of unlicensed copies.
 Further decoder licenses can be purchased from your Axis dealer.